logo

 • String #2: 4 banks: 4 cells, 4 cells, 4 cells, and 6 cells (total = 18 cells in series)

-• However, for obvious reasons, the total number of cells in one string in parallel has to be the same as the total for each of the other strings in parallel
+• However, for obvious reasons, the total number of cells in one battery in parallel has to be the same as the total for each of the other strings in parallel

 • The maximum number of banks in series that the BMS can handle is less than it would be for battery packs with a single series string, because the total of 16 banks is divided equally among strings in parallel: